-Proposed Start-Up Fund Request / Rationale flexible seating and modular furniture dual language classroom libraries Easily moveable modular pieces will facilitate Project-Based Learning, collaboration and mobility. interactive whiteboards with built-in speakers in every classroom laptop computers for every teacher ❖ iPad or laptop computer for every student campus-wide upgrade of wireless capability The PBL curriculum requires students to conduct research in and outside of the classroom as well as collaborate and share information with peers.
+Area of Need Proposed Start-Up Fund Request / Rationale Classroom- flexible seating and modular furniture Based Items dual language classroom libraries Easily moveable modular pieces will facilitate Project-Based Learning, collaboration and mobility.
+Technology interactive whiteboards with built-in speakers in every classroom laptop computers for every teacher iPad or laptop computer for every student campus-wide upgrade of wireless capability The PBL curriculum requires students to conduct research in and outside of the classroom as well as collaborate and share information with peers.
 Technology devices for every student will facilitate this learning.
-Dual Language conference attendance for all bilingual teachers dual language curriculum writing stipend As increasing numbers of bilingual teachers shift to Dual Language instruction, we will need to provide ongoing support to our bilingual teachers in order to implement a dual language model with fidelity.
-The dual language curriculum writing stipend is provided to dual language teachers in Years 1 and 2 to design a strong and robust curriculum that is responsive to the needs of Lamar students. makerspace materials materials for early childhood play-based centers PBL curricular resources ❖ FBE curricular resources❖ library furniture dual language guided reading texts to support PBL curriculum dual language guided reading texts to support FBL curriculum dual language subscriptions and professional resources bilingual texts for school library bilingual texts for school library These resources will enable us to design spaces and learning opportunities that promote curiosity, inquiry and collaboration which directly align with our charter goals.
+Professional ❖ Dual Language conference attendance for all bilingual teachers Development dual language curriculum writing stipend As increasing numbers of bilingual teachers shift to Dual Language instruction, we will need to provide ongoing support to our bilingual teachers in order to implement a dual language model with fidelity.
+T dual language curriculum writing stipend is provided to dual language teachers in Years 1 and 2 to design a strong and robust curriculum that is C !
+I responsive to the needs of Lamar students.
+Supplies and makerspace materials Resources materials for early childhood play-based centers ◆ PBL curricular resources ♦ library furniture dual language guided reading texts to support PBL curriculum dual language subscriptions and professional resources dual language subscriptions and professional resources bilingual texts for school library These resources will enable us to design spaces and learning opportunities that promote curiosity, inquiry and collaboration which directly align with our charter goals. our charter goars.